Former Spy James Clapper Says Obama Set the Mueller Probe in Motion

 If it weren’t for President Obama we might not have done the intelligence community assessment that we did that set up a whole sequence of events which are still unfolding today including Special Counsel Mueller’s investigation.
 President Obama is responsible for that.
 It was he who tasked us to do that intelligence community assessment in the first place.

-Clapper doesn’t think they would have done the assessment.
+Clapper doesn’t think they would have done the assessment — interesting.

 Watch: